MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/remove-delete-work-items.md

 ::: moniker-end

-::: moniker range=">= tfs-2013 <= tfs-2015"
+::: moniker range="<= tfs-2015"

 * To remove work items, you must be a member of the Contributors group or be granted [Stakeholder access](/azure/devops/organizations/security/get-started-stakeholder)
 * Or, you must have your **View work items in this node**, and your **Edit work items in this node** permissions set to **Allow**
 * To delete work items, you must be a member of the Project Administrators group or have the **Delete work items in this project** permission set to Allow.
 For TFS 2015.1 and earlier versions, the Contributors group has **Delete work items in this project** at the project-level set to **Not set** by default.
 This setting causes the Contributors group to inherit the value from the closest parent that has it explicitly set.

 ::: moniker-end

-To learn more, see [Set permissions and access for work tracking](/azure/devops/organizations/security/set-permissions-access-work-tracking).
+To learn more, see [Set permissions and access for work tracking](../../organizations/security/set-permissions-access-work-tracking.md) or [Set permissions at the project-level or project collection-level](../../organizations/security/set-project-collection-level-permissions.md).

 ::: moniker range=">= azdevserver-2019"